dart-lang/language/working/1426-extension-types/feature-specification-views.md

-*The purpose of having a view constructor is that it bundles an approach for building an instance of the representation type of a view type `V` with `V` itself, which makes it easy to recognize that this is a way to obtain a value of type `V`.
-It can also be used to verify that an existing object (provided as an actual argument to the constructor) satisfies the requirements for having the type `V`.*
+*The purpose of having a view constructor is that it bundles an approach for building an instance of the representation type of a view declaration _DV_ with _DV_ itself, which makes it easy to recognize that this is a way to obtain a value of that view type.
+It can also be used to verify that an existing object (provided as an actual argument to the constructor) satisfies the requirements for having that view type.*

-A primary constructor is a concise notation that gives rise to a factory constructor named `V` (that is, it is not "named") that does nothing other than returning its unique argument, applying a cast to the view type if the view is not implicit.
+A primary constructor is a concise notation that gives rise to a factory constructor named `View` (that is, it is not "named") that does nothing other than returning its unique argument, applying a cast to the view type if the view is not implicit.